cosmofur/EX716/README.md

                                      '\' and can contain variables based on parameters %1 to %9 You can use %0 adjacent with other text to create local unique variables for each instance of the Macro called.

+                    'MF' Macro Value MF is how to set a one word macro, unlike 'M' it does not consume all text until the end of line, rather just puts the one word 'Value' into the Macro The main use for MF is to set macros to be used as flag values with the '!' and '?' tests.
+It important for when Macros are used and defined 'within' another macro.
+(If you tried to use the 'M' method of defining a new macro within the body of a macro, it would break because the 'new' macro would consume the entire of the remaining line of the first macro.)

+                    'MC' Macro       MC is to erase a macro.
+It main use is to make sure a macro is NOT defined for the '?' and '!' tests.
+Combined with the 'MF' and creating macros 'on the fly' as part of other macros, gives the power of simple logic and conditional statements inside macros.
+See the 'structures.ld' macro package examples for IF/ELSE/ENDIF logic, which uses these flags to know when to include the 'ELSE" logic and when to just jump out to the endif.

                     'G' Label        Defines a Label as Global, All the callable addresses defined inside a library file, need to be declared with 'G'.